philippe554/excelextract/README.md

 ## Installation

-You can install excelextract using `pip`, Python's package installer.
+You can install ExcelExtract using `pip`, Python's package installer.
 Open your terminal or command prompt and run:

 ```bash
 pip install excelextract